su8/0verau/README.md

 # Requirements

-In Debian it's `sudo apt install libncurses5-dev libncursesw5-dev libsfml-dev`, in your other OS's search for `lib ncurses  libsfml-dev`.
+In Debian it's `sudo apt install libncurses5-dev libncursesw5-dev libsfml-dev libtag1-dev`, in your other OS's search for `lib ncurses  libsfml libtag`.

 ---